Cordtus/ibc-apps/docs/consolidated-expert-questions-and-uncertainties.md

 1. Complete interface definitions for all versions
 2. Store key and state management documentation
-3. Error handling patterns and best practices
+3. Error handling logic and best practices
 4. Testing strategy and mock implementations

 ### Medium Priority (Important for Production)